cyenyxe/eva-cttv-pipeline/README.md

 of the likely effectiveness of pharmacological intervention on these targets, using genome-scale experiments and analysis.

-For every OpenTargets release, the EVA curates ClinVar records (variants) and submits them to OpenTargets as "evidence strings", JSON strings describing:
+For every OpenTargets release, the EVA curates ClinVar records (variants) and submits them to OpenTargets as “evidence strings”, JSON strings describing:

 * Genes the variant affects
 * Functional consequence of the variant on the gene